mikofski/pvsc44-clearsky-aod/README.md

 generated here.

 # Quick start
-Probably the fastest way to use these notebooks interactively is to open them in [mybinder](https://mybinder.org/v2/gh/mikofski/pvsc44-clearsky-aod/master).
+One way to use these notebooks interactively is to open them in [mybinder](https://mybinder.org/v2/gh/mikofski/pvsc44-clearsky-aod/master), although you won't be able to access the `surfrad.zip` file or the ECMWF MACC AOD data because they take up too much space.
 You can also view them statically online at GitHub, or if you have [Git](https://git-scm.com/) and [the requirements](#requirements) then you can [clone](https://git-scm.com/docs/git-clone) this repository to your computer, and open it there.